• Skip to primary navigation

 • Preheat the oven to 375℉ and move the top rack to the second from the top position.

-• Melt the butter in a 9x13" or a large cookie sheet with sides.
+• Melt the butter on a large cookie sheet with sides.
 Peel or scrub the potatoes, cut them into quarters, and rinse to moisten them.

 • Mix the dry ingredients in a large ziplock bag.